SaiNikhil862/feane-restaurant-website-clone/README.md

 - **Color Scheme** - Professional yellow (#FFBE33) and dark theme
 - **Typography** - Dancing Script font for headings

-## 🚀 Deployment

-This website is deployed using **GitHub Pages** and is automatically updated with every push to the main branch.

 **Live URL**: https://sainikhil862.github.io/feane-restaurant-website-clone/

-### Deploy Your Own Copy
-1. Fork this repository
-2. Go to Settings → Pages in your fork
-3. Select "Deploy from a branch"
-4. Choose `main` branch and `/ (root)` folder
-5. Click Save - your site will be live at `https://yourusername.github.io/feane-restaurant-website-clone/`

-<<<<<<< HEAD
 ## � Acknowledgments

 - This is a clone project created for learning React and Tailwind CSS
 - Design inspiration from modern restaurant websites
 =======

-## 🤝 Contributing

-Contributions are welcome!
-Here's how you can help:

-1. 🍴 Fork the repository
-2. 🌿 Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. 💾 Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. 📤 Push to the branch (`git push origin feature/AmazingFeature`)
-5. 🔄 Open a Pull Request

 ## 📄 License